X

 You’ll need to be able to lift a bucket with 5 gallons of liquid in it, which weighs about 40 pounds, and you should be old enough to use a stove safely.

-The Real Cost of Making Beer at Home
+The Real Cost of Brewing Beer at Home

 First, let’s make things easier by taking out gas, electricity, and the time and work it takes to make beer at home.